rayfrankenstein/AITOW/README.md

 Agile is like writing a draft of a mystery novel, before actually thinking through the details of the crime, or the backstory of the characters.
 Or shooting a bunch of scenes of a movie - only to discover that they all have to be reshot because there’s no continuity.”—Miles Fidelman, [https://www.quora.com/In-a-nutshell-why-do-a-lot-of-developers-dislike-Agile-What-are-better-project-management-paradigm-alternatives](https://www.quora.com/In-a-nutshell-why-do-a-lot-of-developers-dislike-Agile-What-are-better-project-management-paradigm-alternatives)

 ---
+"I've always taken the view that agile development was created with real intention to do nothing more than increase billable hours.

+Case in point, I was working on a fairly complex text parsing library that was part of a much bigger project.
+It was going to take me several weeks to complete and the nature of the library was that it was either complete or it wasn't, there was no mid point where I could demonstrate what I'd completed so far.

+Everyday during the 10 minutes scrum stand up I had to announce that I was still working on it.
+Of course the 10 minutes from was never 10 minutes, typically it was 30 minutes because everyone else had a lot to say.
+So over a period of five weeks every day I stood for around 30 minutes for no real benefit.
+That was a total of 12.5 hours which of course was logged as development time and billed to the client.
+But here's the thing, there were 18 other developers on that team, each day spending half an hour in a scrum meeting that could have been an email.
+All that time was charged to the client which of course was a government agency."--TheSameButBetter, [Agile has ruined software development](https://www.reddit.com/r/DevelEire/comments/1eprcm2/agile_has_ruined_software_development/)

+---
 "My experience is that sprints interrupt my workflow to such an extent that I can no longer get anything done.
 In other words, they make a good team bad.
 Perhaps it's just me, but I need long periods uninterrupted to work.
 It's not just the regular status meetings, but other meetings which break up the day to an extent that I can no longer get that."--rwmj, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---